alessandrogeraldini/GYRAZE/README.md

 The file inputfile.txt contains nine lines:

 1st line: a specifier: e.g. ADHOC uses analytical ad hoc distribution functions at the magnetic presheath entrance.
 If anything other than ADHOC is written here, the code can only run if the files Fi_mpe.txt and Fi_mpe_args.txt are present in the folder.
-If ADHOC is written here, these files are not necessary because the code defines the adhoc distribution functions by itself.
+If ADHOC is written here, these files are not necessary because the code defines the ad hoc distribution functions by itself.

 2nd line: the angle between the magnetic field angle and the wall, measured in degrees